AyushSehrawat/custom-codespace/README.md

 # Custom Devcontainer for codespaces ⚡

-Custom container for github codespaces consists of installing some extensions like python, themes, live server etc to save time.

-Also includes installation of mongodb.
+`custom-codespace` consists of files you can use to decrease your workload.
+It consists of multiple files depending on usage by user and can be used to install extensions, run some scripts , install some database etc.

 ## Implementation 📒
 Just put the `.devcontainer` folder in the root of your project.
 From there when creating the codespace , github will show it in the drop-down.
+Currently there are two files in the `.devcontainer` .

+   - devcontainer.json -> Can be used to install some extensions / open some ports / run some scripts after installation etc
+   - devcontainer-pyMongo.json -> Includes the above features with installation  of mongoDB database
+       - Includes `pyMongo.dockerfile` needed to install mongoDB.

+       To use this file rename it to `devcontainer.json`

        The build time is of 2-3 minutes.
-May vary sometimes ^_+ .
+May vary sometimes.

        Once this is done, you will have the necesssary stuff installed with mongoDB as the database.

-To start the database you need to use command `sudo service mongodb start` and then you can use `mongosh` to create/delete the db and etc.
+       To start the database you need to use command `sudo service mongodb start` and then you can use `mongosh` to use commands for mongoDB.

 ### Extensions Included 🍪
   ```